dmidlo/histdata.com-tools/README.md

 clock, security, storage, replay, fixture, and fingerprint eligibility gates.

 #### Broker Delivery Fingerprints

+> **Later milestone:** broker/OANDA feed adaptation is not part of the current
+> HistData-only executable path.
+These contracts preserve the future seam, but
+> no broker dataset or profile is admitted by v2.4 compatibility.

 Qualified broker captures are converted into compact immutable delivery profiles with `fit_broker_delivery_fingerprint()`.
 Fitting verifies capture